SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

 - wBank is still a WORD.
 This change was possible as wBank is 16-bit, which is sufficient to store the 14-bit bank change space.
 We commend E-mu for being forward enough thinking to not use a CHAR/BYTE for bank selection.
 - In SoundFont® 2.04, and SFe version 4.00.1, bit 1 was only used with bank 128 (for percussion), and bits 2–8 were used to select a single bank between 0 and 127.
 Bits 9–16 were unused.
 - wBank is little endian.
-- Now, bits 1 and are is a percussion toggle.
+- Now, bit 9 is also a percussion toggle.
 If a bank/program change combination produces a different result for midi channel 10, bit 1 controls the percussion.
 - File editors should warn the user if this issue is found.
 - Bits 2–8 are now used to set the first bank change, and bits 10–16 are now used to set the second bank change.
 - The default behavior is that bits 2–8 will set "m.s.b."
 (CC00) and bits 10–16 will set "l.s.b."
 (CC32), but version 4 compatible players should allow the user to swap CC00 and CC32 settings.